 You may be a data subject (as defined in Data Protection Legislation) or you may be a controller.
 When you are a controller in respect of the Personal Data of other data subjects, then you must comply with all of your controller obligations under Data Protection Legislation.
 When you are a controller, we and you act as independent controllers, unless agreed otherwise.

 We fully respect your right to privacy in relation to your interactions with the Service and endeavour to be transparent in our dealings with you as to what information we will collect and how we will use your information.
 Also, we only collect and use individual’s information where we are legally entitled to do so.
 Information in relation to Personal Data collected by Irish entities is available on www.dataprotection.ie, the website of the Irish Data Protection Commission (“DPC”).

-Simply put, our function is to facilitate your efforts to find an Irish tourism product or service that suits you so the collection of personal information is limited and always voluntary.
+Simply put, our function is to facilitate your efforts to find a product or service that suits you so the collection of personal information is limited and always voluntary.
 As a user of our Website, you may opt-in to receive information from us, in which case we will require certain personal data from you.
 This will include your name and email address, and we may also ask for your postal address if you request a brochure to be mailed to you.
 In all cases, you can be assured that we will only seek the most basic details needed to get the information you requested to you in a timely fashion.
 Website usage information is collected using cookies.